Nikon A1000 vs D750

 Studio photographers will appreciate that the Nikon D750 (unlike the A1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A1000 and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the A1000 followed on from the Nikon A900.
+The A1000 is a recent model that features in the current product line-up of Nikon.
+In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So how do things add up?
 Is there a clear favorite between the Nikon A1000 and the Nikon D750?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.